 Confluence New Play Festival – March 19-21, 2025

 The Confluence New Play Festival was created in 2018 to further foster a culture of playwriting in the Midwest by supporting emerging writers in Missouri and Illinois with a fellowship and weekend-long celebration of new works at the Confluence New Play Festival each spring.
 Under the direction of St. Louis’s own Drama Desk-nominated playwright Deanna Jent since 2022, Confluence has commissioned 19 new plays, six of which have gone on to world premieres around the country.
 Current fellows include Zachariah Ezer, Pamela Morgan, and Catherine Yu.
 The Festival will present staged readings of their plays and take place March 19-21, 2026.
+Reserve your tickets.

 2026 Season Partners